RNase MRP: Anauxetic dysplasia

 AD is an autosomal recessive spondylometaepiphyseal dysplasia typically characterized by an early (prenatal) onset of extremely short stature and adults that do not typically exceed 85 cm in height.
-A less than normal amount of teeth and slight mental retardation are also typical of AD.
+A less than normal amount of teeth and slight intellectual disability are also typical of AD.
 The associated mutation(s) are a homozygous insertion mutation and two compound heterozygous mutations.
 Mutations in the promoter 5' regulatory region have been associated with this severe skeletal disease.
 Other names used to describe this condition are spondylometaepiphyseal dysplasia, anauxetic type, spondylometaepiphyseal dysplasia, Menger type.

 Kyphomelic dysplasia

 KD is a form of short-limbed dwarfism.
 Characteristics of KD are bowing of long bones, dysmorphia, flattened vertebrae, and short ribs.
 Femoral bowing is the hallmark diagnostic characteristic of KD.
 Novel mutations have been discovered in the RMRP gene of a single patient with KD, specifically, a mutation (insertion) of T at 194-195 paternal allele and a 63C-->T point mutation of the maternal allele.
 As with OS, the MSRP gene has not been strictly linked to the diseases but current research is suggestive that the MSRP gene is a factor.
 KD has been observed in very few patients yet this sublethal disease remains relevant to discussions of the distinct manifestations of minimal change disease.
 KD is rather similar to several forms of MCD in that it exhibits combined immune deficiency and aplastic anemia.